xingty/CatGPT/README.md

 # CatGPT

-CatGPt is a Telegram bot that integrates with OpenAI's api for users who like to use OpenAI in Telegram.
+CatGPt is a Telegram bot that integrates with OpenAI's api for people who like to use OpenAI in Telegram.

 ### Features
 * Multiple topics